 About the Festival

-The 34th International Film Festival Message to Man takes place in St. Petersburg from October 17 to 25, 2025.
+The 36th Message to Man International Film Festival will take place in St. Petersburg from October 16 to 24, 2026.

 FACTS, FIGURES, & NAMES